biodivgame/biodivgame.github.io/content/archive/question-1_01/question-1_01.md

 Welcome to the insect hotel!

+Insect hotels are a fun and easy way of capacity-building for insects that hibernate through the cold winters.
+These are especially useful in cities where ground cover, like leaf litter, is often cleared in parks and gardens.
+Insects like leafcutting bees and ladybirds, like this seven spotted lady-bird found in Norway, Coccinella septempunctata, will possibly make use of the insect hotel.

 ### Which of these materials can be used to build an insect hotel at home?